MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 ## Reporting

+Getting the right information and insights at the right time is important for producing reports around emissions from your security appliances.

 ### Design considerations

 - It can be a challenge to quickly find and report on all security appliances in your tenant.
 Identifying the security resources can help when designing a strategy for a more sustainable operating model for your business.